Since then, I’ve driven across it to and from other places. Or even purposely explored the outer edges of it while on a

-This past weekend, the a past partner and I went to the western edge of the Red Desert and explored a Wilderness Study Area.
+This past weekend, the someone and I went to the western edge of the Red Desert and explored a Wilderness Study Area.

 With the wet spring, the area was teeming with wildlife.
 The plants were lush and blooming.
 And the austere rocks stood out among the green grass in addition to the pink, yellow and purple flowers.

 It was not a weekend of high miles.
 It was short strolls and taking photos.
 And sitting.
 And listening.
 And just observing.

 And it was wonderful.

 Once we left I-80, we’d enter into a different world.

 A world that again makes me ask the question: What is wildness?

 There were dirt roads of various conditions.
 And obvious signs of gas exploration.

 But we saw perhaps ten people, all in cars or on some distant ATVs, when we were out there.

 We had the canyons to ourselves.
 Our camp was lonely and isolated and no one was in sight.